Duo Recital: Carolin Widmann / Alexander Lonquich

 I. Vivace ma non troppo

-Carolin Widmann’s Guadagnini violin sounded mellow, almost as if it was equipped with gut strings: a very fine tone, rich in colors, not necessarily smooth, but with little vibrato.
+Carolin Widmann plays a Guadagnini violin that sounded mellow, almost as if it was equipped with gut strings.
+A very fine tone, rich in colors, not necessarily smooth, but with little vibrato.
 Often, the artist used no vibrato at all, particularly in the Brahms sonata.
-This is so different from how one often hears this composition: traditional performances use lots of vibrato when artists try to make the music sound emotional.
+This is so different from how one often hears this composition!
+Traditional performances use lots of vibrato when artists try to make the music sound emotional.
 Here, it seemed that only the unmodulated, undisturbed sound opened the view onto the feelings, the flow of warm and deep emotions in this music.
 And it caused the melodies to sing, to flourish—without any need to turn up the volume.